MatejTymes/JavaFixes/README.md

 ### Microtype

 Immutable single value holder.
-Microtypes help you with error-prone domain object constructors where for example constructors has 6 Strings parameters, instead of having typed parameters like: AccountNumber, UserId, Nationality, ...
+Microtypes help you with error-prone multi-parameter methods like for example constructor with 6 Strings parameters, where you can provide typed parameters instead, like: AccountNumber, UserId, Nationality, ...
+It also implements `equals`, `hashCode` and `toString`.
 ```Java
     public class UserId extends Microtype<String> {